 How do we see these classic exercises in modern weightlifting?
 Well, one of the most popular routines in bodybuilding making the rounds is the Stronglifts 5 x 5 program.
 The exercises in this program are very simple, in fact, there are only five: the squat, the bench press, the overhead press, the bent over barbell row, and the deadlift, all done with free weights, not machines.
 Each move is a compound exercise and works to give yourself an all-over conditioning.
 Each exercise is done for 5 rounds of 5 reps (except for the deadlift), which doesn’t sound like much, but it’s not just lifting the same weight each and every time.
 Each exercise is done in a certain pattern.
 Once you have successfully completed the reps without any trouble, the next time you perform that exercise, you add weight to it, which, done over the course of three workouts a week means that it will add up really quickly and you are likely to be lifting your own bodyweight very quickly!
 But these exercises are nothing new at all; in fact, they’ve been around for a long, long time.
 Reg Park was the first person to write about the 5 x 5 routine in 1960, and he was the mentor of one Mr. Arnold Schwarzenegger, so surely he knows what he’s talking about!

 The way modern gyms talk about the latest exercise craze, they are essentially variations on tried and tested formulas.
-They certainly work for people, and there’s a lot to be said for a Tough Mudder competition to get you running out in the open and really showing people what you’re made of.
+They certainly work for people, and there’s a lot to be said for a Tough Mudder competition to get you running out in the open or using a maxi climber to get your heart rate going.
 But if you, like me, spend a lot of time on Pinterest trying to find exactly the right routine that will not only make you breathe heavier, get stronger, and give you those toned abs, these routines have been in existence for a long time.
 The old ones are the best.